evolvingstuff/vdw2/content/posts/health-can-be-greatly-improved-by-weekly-50000-iu-of-vitamin-d-video-and-charts.md

 <img src="/attachments/d3.mock.jpg" alt="image" width="400">

- **Put pills in at the beginning of the monthTake allotted pills each weekTake all remaining pills, even those forgotten, before end of the month**
+ **Put pills in at the beginning of the month
+Take allotted pills each week
+Take all remaining pills, even those forgotten, before end of the month**

 &nbsp;